juliushaertl/nextcloud-docker-dev/README.md

 ## ✉ Mail

-Sending/receiving mails can be tested with [mailhog](https://github.com/mailhog/MailHog) which is available on ports 1025 (SMTP) and 8025 (HTTP).
+Sending/receiving mails can be tested with [mailhog](https://github.com/mailhog/MailHog) which is available on ports 1025 (SMTP).

+To use the webui, add `127.0.0.1 mail.local` to your `/etc/hosts` and open [mail.local](http://mail.local).

 ## 🚀 Blackfire